 St. Matthew’s Church in Liverpool provides opportunities for individuals who wish to learn, grow in faith, and serve the needs of others.
 We encourage you to consider participating in one or more of these programs.
-Contact the Rector, Deacon or worship commissioner, whose information is also available in The Grapevine.
+Please contact Fr.
+Paul for more information.

 Acolytes are trained to assist the priest and deacon during the service and to lead the processions into and out of the church.
 Periodic refresher training sessions ensure that everyone is comfortable with his or her responsibilities.